2026 NBA 3-Point Contest odds, predictions, field, time: Picks by expert on 40-17 run for All-Star Weekend

 One of the annual highlights of NBA All-Star Weekend features the league's best marksmen competing from beyond the arc, and the 2026 NBA 3-Point Contest will take place on Saturday.
 The NBA 3-Point Contest field features two past winners in Devin Booker and two-time champion Damian Lillard, as well as All-Stars Donovan Mitchell, Tyrese Maxey, Jamal Murray and Norman Powell.
 Veteran Bobby Portis and rookie Kon Knueppel round out the field.
 The event takes place at the Intuit Dome in Los Angeles during NBA All-Star Saturday Night, which has a start time of 5 p.m.
 ET.

-Knueppel (+250) and Lillard (+430) are the top-two favorites, per the latest 2026 3-Point Contest odds from FanDuel Sportsbook, with Booker at +600.
-Maxey and Murray are both at +650 to utilize in NBA bets, followed by Mitchell (+750).
-You can potentially find value at the bottom of the NBA odds board in Powell (+1100), a former LA Clipper who is familiar with the Intuit Dome rims, and in Portis (+1500) who leads the field in 3-point percentage.
+Knueppel (+250) and Lillard (+430) are the top-two favorites to win, per the latest 2026 3-Point Contest odds from FanDuel Sportsbook, with Booker at +600.
+Murray is +600, followed by Mitchell (+650) and Tyrese Maxey (+750).
+There's potentially value at the bottom of the odds board in Powell (+1100), a former LA Clipper who is familiar with the Intuit Dome rims, and in Portis (+1600) who leads the field in 3-point percentage.

 Before making any 2026 NBA 3-Point Contest picks, be sure to check out the 2026 NBA All-Star Weekend predictions from SportsLine expert Mike Barner.